Annibor/financial-freedom-calc/README.md

 - This README is based upon two sourses for guidance: one by Davis Calikes, available at [GitHub](https://github.com/davidcalikes/portfolio-project-one#readme), and another authored by me, available at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)
 - Usage, Modification, Distrubition, Private Use and Liability Content: The guidelines pertaining to usage, modification, distribution, private use, and liability are directly derived from my project, accessible at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)
+- Deployment section in this README.de file is based on Shane-Donlons [GitHub](https://github.com/Shane-Donlon/pp3-hacked-game) project.
 - This project is based upon two sources for guidance: one by ismailmoufid47, available at [GitHub](https://github.com/ismailmoufid47/financial_calculator/blob/main/calculations/calculations.py) and one by Akash3121, available at [GitHub](https://github.com/tuomaskivioja/5-super-quick-automation-ideas/blob/main/wealth_calculator.py).
 - The code for the email validation is based on [Youtube](https://www.youtube.com/watch?v=-PIJtwJwwOE) by Max O'Didily.
 - The code for importing googlesheets, like SCOPE and Credentials are adapted from Code Institues [GitHub](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode).